 To reduce the chances you’ll snack too much, create a designated workspace away from the kitchen and try to only go to the kitchen when you can sit down and enjoy your food.
 Being more mindful about your snacks and mealtimes will help you avoid overindulging.

 You’re Not Closing That Move Ring

-When you’re working from home and homeschooling and you’re not quite ready to go back to the gym, it can be hard to maintain your sanity, let alone a workout habit.
+When you’re working from home and routines are thrown off, it can be hard to maintain your sanity, let alone a workout habit.
 Even if you can fit exercise into your day (more power to you!), the fact that you’re at home more means you don’t move as much as you did before quarantine.
 All of the small things you did throughout your workday added up — walks to the parking lot, extra steps during your break, running errands during lunchtime, etc.